DaranDachte/ReactForm/README.md

 #In this project, I worked with filling out a form on a website page, and then submitting that form to the server.
 Here I used React Forms library to build Frontend, and Mongoose, Cors, Dotenv, and others to build Backend side.
-This project is part of my larger Just Another Rain project.